-- Technical: This includes technical aspects such as hosting, indexing, page loading speed.
+- Technical factors: These include technical aspects such as hosting, indexing, page loading speed.

 - On-page factors: These include factors such as site content, target keywords, and their related terms.

-- Off-Page: This section includes the backlinks and outside references to your website from other websites.
+- Off-Page factors: These include the backlinks and outside references to your website from other websites.

 You need to conduct audits of each of these factors at regular intervals.
 This will ensure that you’re always up-to-date with the changing conditions in the industry.

 As about 60% of all searches happen on mobile, Google Search has started giving more importance to mobile-friendly websites.

-Now that we know what technical SEO audit is and what parameters are included in it, let’s take a look at how you can conduct one.
+Now that you know what technical SEO audit is and what parameters are included in it, let’s take a look at how you can conduct one.

 The crawlers help you find errors such as broken links, poor images, page title issues, and bad keywords.

 Your crawl budget is essentially the number of pages that Google Analytics is crawling on your website and how frequently it is doing that.

 Looking at your crawl budget will give you an idea of how the Google bot is crawling your website.